-- 1. See Customizing Your Throttle, Section 10.0 (ES->Idle), for setting the DT402 Options for Emergency Stop. - 2.
-Press the EMRG STOP key to stop all locos on the layout. - 3.
-To resume operations, press the PWR key followed by the Y/+ key again and the locomotives will start running again at the same speed they were running prior to STOP mode. - 3.
+- 1. See Customizing Your Throttle, Section 10.0 (ES->ldle), for setting the DT500 Options for Emergency Stop. - 2.
+Press the EMRG STOP key to set the system to Idle and stop all locos on the layout.

+- 3. To resume operations, press the PWR key followed by the Y/+ key again and the locomotives will start running again at the same speed they were running prior to STOP mode. - 3.
 To exit PWR mode, press the PWR key or the EXIT key.